Power crews cross Sanibel Causeway, aim to restore electricity on the island - NewsBreak

 Power crews cross Sanibel Causeway, aim to restore electricity on the island

-SANIBEL, Fla. — Help is on the way to Sanibel Island; dozens of power crews crossed the bridge Tuesday to start restoring electricity on the island.
+SANIBEL, Fla. — Help is on the way to Sanibel Island, dozens of power crews crossed the bridge today to start restoring electricity on the island.

 For now, residents are not allowed to use the patched-up causeway — but that might change.